 TCE 578 Crisis, Grief, and Loss

 Amy E. Ford joined the OSU-Cascades faculty full time in 2012, serving as a clinical core faculty member for the Clinical Mental Health Counseling track.
-She has been a full-time counselor educator since 2004, a director of two counseling training clinics, and has her own private counseling practice.
+She has been a full-time counselor educator since 2004, a director of two counseling training clinics, and has her own clinical supervision practice.

 Dr. Ford’s areas of expertise are trauma, diagnosis and assessment, PTSD, and Veteran’s issues.
-She is a certified compensation and pension examiner with the U.S. Department of Veteran’s Affairs, and she has specialized in counseling and assessment of Veterans since 2009.
-Dr. Ford also has research interests in parental alienation, an issue that impacts children and families of high conflict divorce; hope theory, a cognitive construct stemming from the field of positive psychology; and mind-body therapies, such as yoga, for treating PTSD and trauma.
+She formerly was a certified compensation and pension examiner with the U.S. Department of Veteran’s Affairs.
+Dr. Ford also has research interests in parental alienation, an issue that impacts children and families of high conflict divorce; hope theory, a cognitive construct stemming from the field of positive psychology; and spirit-body-mind therapies, such as yoga, for treating PTSD and trauma.

 Dr. Ford earned her Ph.D. in counseling (2005) and M.S. in counseling (2001) from Oregon State University.
-She also is a Nationally Certified Counselor, an Approved Clinical Supervisor, and an Oregon Licensed Professional Counselor.
+She is an Approved Clinical Supervisor and an Oregon Licensed Professional Counselor.

 1500 SW Chandler Avenue